-One of my big goals this year is to get the furniture in the house refinished and find some more accents.
+One of my big goals the first year we bought our house was to get the furniture in the house refinished and find some more accents.
 Over the past 3 years, I have been collecting several furniture finds with the intention of giving them the DIY treatment but most of them are great as is.
 If you have followed along for a while, you may know that we moved from a tee-tiny 2 bedroom townhouse into a 5 bedroom 4,500 sq foot house.
 (Not bragging, it was a dump we got for a deal!)
 Other than the repairs that the house required, we also didn’t have the budget for THAT much furniture.
 So I turned to used and thrift furniture as my only option.
 My time is precious so I don’t do yard sales.
 However, I am sharing some of the deals I got and, even better, how you can get your very own steal!

 The pictures are actual furniture when I purchased them (unless otherwise noted).
 In most instances, the pieces that I have collected are high quality and in near perfect condition.These aren’t fabulous after photos, because they haven’t been made over yet!
 However, the prices are, frankly, jaw-dropping and I average less than 10% of original purchase price.